renatoalmeidamartins/DevGenAI-Oct-2025/README.md

     - Agents are based on tools and [LangGraph](https://docs.langchain.com/oss/python/langgraph/overview)
     - [ReAct in the promptingguide](https://www.promptingguide.ai/techniques/react)
 - [PromptingGuide.ai](https://www.promptingguide.ai/), a really good site talking about prompt engineering concepts

+# Day "3"  links
+- This standard for prompts was used in the Jam, so relevant to add here the [COSTAR - Context, Objective, Style, Tone, Audience, Response](https://aws.amazon.com/blogs/machine-learning/implementing-advanced-prompt-engineering-with-amazon-bedrock/) pattern